galaxyproject/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 >                - *"Whether to shuffle data before splitting"*: `Yes`
 >                - *"Random seed number"*: `3111696`
 >
->                   It is set to an integer and used to retain the randomness/accuracy when *"Whether to shuffle data before splitting"* is `True` across successive experiments.
+>                   It is set to an integer and used to retain the randomness/accuracy when *"Whether to shuffle data before splitting"* is `Yes` across successive experiments.
 >
 >            - *"Raise fit error"*: `No`
 >
 >               While setting different values for a parameter during hyperparameter search, it can happen that wrong values are set which may generate exceptions.
 To avoid stopping the execution of a regressor, it is set to `No` which means even if a wrong parameter value is encountered, the regressor does not stop running and skips that value.
 >
->    - *"Save the searchCV object"*: `Yes`
 >    - *"Select input type"*: `tabular data`
 >        - {% icon param-files %} *"Training samples dataset"*: `training_data_normal` tabular file
 >        - *"Does the dataset contain header"*: `Yes`